OmerDolev/SimilarWebHomeTest/README.md

 ## Installation

-1. Ensure you have python 3 installed
+1. Ensure you have python 3 installed (so python3 and pip3 are executable)

 2. Clone this repo to your workstation.